joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

     // Assign the filters array to the display object to apply the filter. myDisplayObject.filters = filtersArray;

-When you’re creating the array containing the filters, you can create it using the `new Array()` constructor (as shown in the previous examples) or you can use Array literal syntax, wrapping the filters in square brackets (`[]`).
+When you're creating the array containing the filters, you can create it using the `new Array()` constructor (as shown in the previous examples) or you can use Array literal syntax, wrapping the filters in square brackets (`[]`).
 For instance, this line of code: